Solomon Adler: Career

 In 1949, Adler became the subject of a Loyalty of Government Employees investigation.
 He resigned before the case was resolved and returned to Britain, where he taught for several years at Cambridge University.
 When his US passport expired, he was denaturalized and lost his citizenship.

+In 1957, Adler wrote a well-received book, The Chinese Economy.

-Adler moved to China in the early 1960s, working in the lead group of the team translating Mao Zedong's works into English.
+Adler moved to China in the early 1960s.
+His work in China was not commensurate with his policy expertise.
+Like most Americans working in China during the 1950s and 1960s, he worked as an English-language expert, including working in the lead group translating the Selected Works of Mao Zedong into English.